AdeboyeML/Timeseries_Analysis_Forecast_UK_Road_Traffic_Accident/README.md

 #### 2. Road Accident Analytics and Visualization [uk_road_accident](https://nbviewer.jupyter.org/github/AdeboyeML/Predictive_Analytics_UK_Road_Traffic_Accident/blob/master/UK_road_accident_analytics.ipynb)

-- This project gives detailed insights into United Kingdom (UK) long-term road accident trends between 2005 - 2014, which includes but not limited to potential casualties due to road accidents, areas most affected by accidents, highway authorities notorious for road accidents and those that are the "safest", conditions likely to cause accidents and road types and geographical regions well known for acidents.
+- This aim of this part gives detailed insights into United Kingdom (UK) long-term road accident trends between 2005 - 2014, which includes but not limited to potential casualties due to road accidents, areas most affected by accidents, highway authorities notorious for road accidents and those that are the "safest", conditions likely to cause accidents and road types and geographical regions well known for acidents.

 #### 3. Timeseries forecasting of the rate of road accident in UK for the next 2 years.
 [TimeSeries Forecast](https://nbviewer.jupyter.org/github/AdeboyeML/Predictive_Analytics_UK_Road_Traffic_Accident/blob/master/UK_Road_Accident_Timeseries_Forecasting.ipynb)